 To do so, Hussain first made structural changes to the instrument.
 “The mandolin has 8 strings which are in pairs [2+2+2+2], but he used only 6 strings [2+2+1+1].”
 He also altered his plucking style.
 But his most intriguing innovation lay elsewhere.
 Pradhan remembers attending a Hussain performance in the early ’80s at Sangit Mahabharati, the Mumbai music teaching institution set up by his guru, Pandit Nikhil Ghosh.
-In an email, he writes: “I was amazed by the way he could handle the instrument, particularly the manner in which he could produce meends or glides by detuning the string and then bringing it back to its original position.
+In an email, he wote: “I was amazed by the way he could handle the instrument, particularly the manner in which he could produce meends or glides by detuning the string and then bringing it back to its original position.
 I can’t remember the actual content of the performance, but it will always be etched in my memory…”

-While Hussain received many invitations to play the mandolin in films, Mustafa says his father accepted only two such assignments.
+While Hussain received many invitations to play the mandolin in films, Mustafa said his father accepted only two such assignments.
 The first was from his close friend, the composer Vasant Desai, to play on the title music track of the film Do Behnen (1963).
 The second invitation came from director Bapu and music director KV Mahadevan for the Telugu film Muthyala Muggu (1975) for which Hussain composed and recorded a stunning five-minute solo piece.

 It was around this time that Hussain was signed on for a major film project, Kamal Amrohi’s ambitious Aakhri Mughal, based on the life of Bahadur Shah Zafar.
 Mustafa recalls that the film was being produced by a Delhi-based businessman.
 But delays in the project and Amrohi’s increasingly outrageous demands scared him off.
 The project was put on the back burner.